chipsalliance/rocket-chip/CONTRIBUTING.md

 sometimes users may wish to speed up the bumping process.
 For more stable projects like Chisel 3 and FIRRTL, please only bump to stable branches as defined by the specific subproject.
-As of March 2020 these branches are `3.2.x` in Chisel 3 and `1.2.x` in FIRRTL.
+As of August 2020 these branches are `3.3.x` in Chisel 3 and `1.3.x` in FIRRTL.

 ### How to bump